 First, we haven’t found any cinder block garden beds more practical than these incredible grow beds built by Jon Hughes.
 These can be seen on his YouTube channel.

-These beds were built by Jon Hughes on GardenWeb.
-In most of his cinder block beds he plants a variety of vegetables in the center and onions in the perimeter holes, and grows enough food to donate a huge amount to his local food bank.
-Read more about his setups on the GardenWeb forum.
+In most of his cinder block beds, Jon plants a variety of vegetables in the center and onions in the perimeter holes.
+He grows enough food to donate a huge amount to his local food bank.

 These stunning raised beds, seen at the 2004 San Diego National Convention Garden Tour are built with a combination of cinder blocks and pressure treated logs.

 One of the great things about using cinder blocks is that you can easily make your planting beds as high as you want.
 Think of them as gardening Legos!
 A bed this high may not provide many additional benefits to the plants, per se, but it would definitely be an easy garden to maintain.